-The Combined Degree Program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
+The combined bachelor’s + master’s degree program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
 These graduate credit hours will count toward both the undergraduate and graduate degree programs.
 Undergraduate students from any major across DePaul University can apply to the Digital Communication and Media Arts (Digital Communication track only) degree program.

-Admission Criteria for the Combined Degree Program in Digital Communication and Media Arts (Digital Communication Track):
+Admission criteria for the combined bachelor’s + master’s degree program in Digital Communication and Media Arts (Digital Communication Track):

 - 3.5 GPA in major courses